joonhaim/AtmosphereCalculator/README.md

 ## AtmosphereCalculator
-Developed in 2019, AtmosphereCalculator is a simple Java application that calculates atmospheric properties such as temperature, pressure, and density based on a given altitude.
+Developed in 2019, AtmosphereCalculator is a simple Java application that calculates atmospheric properties such as temperature, pressure, and density based on a user-given altitude.
 The calculator uses standard atmospheric models to perform these calculations for altitudes ranging from sea level to 47,000 meters.
-This calculator was created to facilitate recurrent atmospheric calculations for a Aerospace Engineering assignment.
+This calculator was created to facilitate recurrent atmospheric calculations for Aerospace Engineering assignments.

 ### Context
 This tool was developed for first-year BSc Aerospace Engineering students at TU Delft to facilitate the calculation of the standard atmosphere.
 It provides a quick, accurate, and intuitive way to determine important atmospheric parameters for homework and academic projects.